Kwiket/jets-seatmap-react-native-lib/README.md

 - react-native-base64

-If you're unable to run the project, please, make sure to [download and install](https://reactnative.dev/docs/environment-setup) the latest SDK for corresponding OS
+If you're unable to run the project, please make sure to [download and install](https://reactnative.dev/docs/environment-setup) the latest SDK for the corresponding OS

 ## Installation Guide